Yogesh17-falcon/SQL-Projects/Airline DB/Airline.md

 GROUP BY
     1;
 ```
-Certainly!
-Here are the additional SQL queries formatted for a README.md file:

 ### 21. Write a query to extract flight details having a range between 3000 and 6000 and flying from DME